It's time to take sales enablement back to basics and dive into our first lesson: Enablement metrics 101.

 Time spent selling

 In enablement, one of the things I always try and do is protect the reps’ calendars.
-I am super strict about putting more than one hour a week on the reps’ calendars that have to do with any training or anything besides selling - keep that to a minimum.
+I'm very strict about putting more than one hour a week on the reps’ calendars that has to do with training or anything besides selling.

 Product knowledge